 How is Feng Shui different from interior decorating?

 Feng Shui focuses on the flow of Qi and balancing Yin and Yang.
 It all starts with a framework called the Bagua Map, which aims to optimise any space for success and fulfilment.
-It’s a 3 x 3 grid that reads (from top-left):

 - Abundance & prosperity